A combinatorial view of stochastic processes: White noise: Continuous approximations and Sufficient statistics

 By direct computation of the variance $\sigma_{\chi_n}^2=\sum_{0 \leq i \leq m^2 }\alpha_i^2 p_i$ for succesive $n$ values we arrive at the formula

 which for $m\rightarrow\infty$ becomes

 As previously noticed, the probability mass function $P_{\chi}(\alpha)$ converges to a Gaussian as $n$ increases.
-However, as can be noticed from Fig. \ref{Fig:pmf_n_4_8_16_32} that for low values of $n$ the shape of the distribution is significantly different from a Gaussian, specially around its center.
-Therefore we propose a Beta distribution as a better continuous approximation of $P(\alpha_z)$ for low $n$ values.
-Recall its probability density function (p.d.f.)
+However, as can be noticed from Fig. \ref{Fig:pmf_n_4_8_16_32} for low values of $n$ the shape of the distribution is different from a Gaussian, specially around its center.
+We discuss this case in Appendix \ref{App:A}.